Vibestrate

 vibe ui

-You can also start a run with the dashboard attached:
+You can also start a run with the dashboard already attached:

 vibe run "Add audit logging" --ui